-If you have a file (or set of files) that is too large, you can always try compressing the file and then emailing it.
+If you have a file (or set of files) that is too large, you can always try compressing the file and then email it.
 What does Zip data mean?
 Let’s see.

 You can also use those tools to split a zip file into sections.
-If you have a really large set of files, you can split the compressed files into sections that you can email.
-The recipient can then use the same tool to easily restore the parts to a single file at the other end.
-To be honest, though, breaking a compressed file like this can be troublesome enough that it’s often worth considering better options, like cloud storage.
+If you have an extensive set of files, you can break the compressed files into areas you can email.
+The recipient can then use the same tool to quickly restore the parts to a single file at the other end.
+Though, breaking a compressed file like this can be troublesome enough that it’s often worth considering better options, like cloud storage.

 Method 3: Use cloud storage to share large files

 There are dozens of cloud storage services out there.
-Most offer a free level of service where you get some storage and for a fee you can get more.
+Most offer a free level of service where you get some storage, and for a fee, you can get more.
 You can use any of them to share large files.
 All you have to do is upload your file and then give the recipient a download link.
-If you’re sharing files on a regular basis with someone, you can even create a shared folder so they can grab whatever you drop in there without you having to provide a link all the time.
+If you’re sharing files regularly with someone, you can even create a shared folder so they can grab whatever you drop in there without you having to provide a link all the time.

-There are obvious cloud storage providers out there, of course Google Drive, Microsoft OneDrive, Amazon Drive and DropBox.
-There are others, like Mega, that offer plenty of free space and are meant to help you share large files.
+There are apparent cloud storage providers out there, of course, Google Drive, Microsoft OneDrive, Amazon Drive, and DropBox.
+Like Mega, others offer plenty of free space and are meant to help you share large files.

 Method 4: Use FTP if you have a server and need to transfer files frequently